Indosinosuchus: History and naming

+Fossil discoveries attributed to Indosinosuchus date as far back as the mid to late 2000s, with material having been collected from the Ban Nam Pun site of Thailand's Khlong Min Formation in 2004 and other remains having been found in the sediments of the Phu Noi locality, part of the Phu Kradung Formation, in 2008.

-Fossil material of Indosinosuchus is only found in the Phu Kradung Formation of Thailand, where the presence of teleosaurs had been known since at least 2008 following the discovery of the Phu Noi locality.
-By 2019, when Martin and colleagues named Indosinosuchus potamosiamensis, ten individuals known from skull remains and various assorted postcranial fossils were known for this taxon, all collected from Phu Noi.
+By 2019, when Martin and colleagues named Indosinosuchus potamosiamensis, ten individuals known from skull remains and various assorted postcranial fossils were known from the Phu Kradung Formation, all collected from Phu Noi.
 Of the material, specimen PRC-11 (a complete skull and mandible) was chosen as the holotype.
 Much of the referred material consists of skulls and mandibles, but also features a specimen that preserve femurs, vertebrae, osteoderms, parts of the shoulder girdle and pelvic girdle and even the fossils of a juvenile individual.
 While describing the Thai material, Martin and colleagues also considered the possibility that the remains belonged to the previously described Chinese teleosaur Peipehsuchus.
-However, they concluded that the holotype was undiagnostic and the genus thus a nomen dubium, while the referred skull didn't match the fossils from Thailand.
+However, they concluded that the holotype was said taxon was undiagnostic and the genus thus a nomen dubium, while the referred skull didn't match the fossils from Thailand.
 This cemented the decision that Indosinosuchus was a distinct genus of Asian teleosaur.
-In their 2020 revision of teleosauroids, Johnson, Young and Brusatte also examined specimen PRC-239, which was among the various specimen referred to I. potamosiamensis.
-After comparing the fossil with the other material assigned to the species, they concluded that PRC-239 was anatomically distinct in several areas, enough to be the basis for a second species they named Indosinosuchus kalasinensis.